puppet-be/puppet-be.github.com/_posts/2014-01-09-Meeting-report.md

 More info on fosdem will be released as soon as it arrives.
 For those that are willing to help out with the stand, please RV SP [at our meetup site](http://www.meetup.com/Belgian-Puppet-User-Group/events/141259432/)

 **T-shirts**
-* Jan Van Stinkiest designed a Belgian Puppet Users Group Loge, and made some T-Shirts
+* Jan Vansteenkiste designed a Belgian Puppet Users Group Logo, and made some T-Shirts
 * We will be printing some more, and are looking for sponsoring.
 * No logos of sponsors will be printed on the t-shirts, but will be placed in the sponsor section of our meetup site.
 * T-shirts will become available for everyone, after we sorted out some practical stuff.